aleksn41/corona_world_app/README.md

   <img src="/images/WorldMap_Selected_FullyExpanded.png" alt="World Map - Fully Expanded BottomSheet">
 </p>

-For more info on the world map click [here](https://github.com/aleksn41/corona_world_app/wiki/World-Map).
+For more info on the World Map click [here](https://github.com/aleksn41/corona_world_app/wiki/World-Map).

 ### Map of Germany
-In this screen a map of germany and all it's states is shown.
+In this screen a Map of Germany and all it's states is shown.
 The coloring and functionalities are the same as in the World Map.
 In the top right corner is a summary of germany shown instead of a world overview.
 Image:
 <p align="center">
   <img src="/images/Germany_Selected_HalfExpanded.png" alt="Map of Germany - Half Expanded BottomSheet">
 </p>